John Paris: Career

 Paris firstly toured with Sheila E. and later performed on Stephanie Mills' 1987 album If I Were Your Woman.
 He then played the drums on Patti LaBelle's 1991 album Burnin', 1992 album Live and Philip Bailey's 1994 self titled album.
 Paris also appeared on Bruce Hornsby's 1995 LP Hot House, Wayman Tisdale's 1995 album Power Forward and the Dazz Band's 1997 LP Double Exposure.
 What's more, he played on Wayman Tisdale's 1998 album Decisions, Mica Paris' 1998 album Black Angel and Kelly Clarkson's 2017 album Meaning of Life.

-In 2001, John Paris joined Earth, Wind & Fire as their drummer.
+In 2001, Paris joined Earth, Wind & Fire as their drummer.
 Paris has since performed on the band's 2003 studio album The Promise, 2005's Illumination, 2013's Now, Then & Forever and 2014's Holiday.
-John Paris is also a member of the American music duo Back 2 Basics, which he formed with saxophonist Eddie Mininfield.
+Paris is also a member of the American music duo Back 2 Basics, which he formed with saxophonist Eddie Mininfield.

+On August 6, 2026, Earth, Wind & Fire postponed its San Francisco show after Paris suffered a cardiac incident and was rushed to the hospital, where he was listed as in critical condition.